 - In 90 metres ignore a turning on the right across the river.
 In 20 metres you come to a wooden swing gate on the right.
 Go through it to continue ahead, the river still on your right and your direction 250°.

 - Go straight on for 220 metres, passing several houses on your right-hand side.
 You will reach a road where you turn right.
-In 20 metres you come to the William IV pub, Albury Heath, on your right, the suggested place for lunch.
+In 20 metres you come to the William IV pub, Albury Heath, on your right, one of your lunch stop options.
 Coming out of the pub after lunch, turn right along the road.